 D'Youville College firmly believes that the liberally educated person is free from a narrowness of interest which results from excessive specialization.
 Therefore, a central aim is to introduce students to the principal areas of human learning and to enable students to cultivate respect for those areas.

-To help achieve this, D'Youville requires that all students take a rounded program of humanistic studies called the core curriculum, which consists of at least 18 courses distributed as follows:
+To help achieve this, D'Youville requires that all students take a rounded program of humanistic studies called the core curriculum.
+The faculty of D'Youville College have adopted the following statement of the goals of the core curriculum: